arintech-hub/MifareDESFire/Library/DFLException.md

 # DEFLException
 Provides an encapsulation of the most common communication errors

-The class has the following methods and enummeration:y applications: TerminalFactorySpi
+The class has the following methods and enummeration:

 |            METHODS             |                                         DESCRIPTION                                               |
 |:-------------------------------|:--------------------------------------------------------------------------------------------------|